yingshiuan/yingsc/src/content/projects/multi-multi/index.md

 3. Users open the “Multi-Multi” application.

 4. Search the place they want to visit on the map mode.
 The user finds a "Zurich ice cream shop".
-There is a dialogue on the screen showing how to order ice cream in German.tg
+There is a dialogue on the screen showing how to order ice cream in German.

 5. The user turns on the camera using augmented reality and learns the vocabulary of the objects around them.